 Both dogs and cats can suffer pad burns from walking on hot pavement, especially when not offered the option for cooler pathways.
 They can get pad burns from walking across dirt, too, OUCH!

 Shadow-Pup came to us with fur missing in a sore spot on his back–a burn received earlier in life.
 No fur grows there now.
-And Bravo’s shaved back and shoulder from his recent amputation also puts him at risk for sunburn.
+Pets shaved for medical procedures or grooming also increases the risk for sunburn.

 Sunburn isn’t a medical emergency, but it can be painful.
 Cold water spray from a plant mister every half hour or so works great to soothe sunburned dogs, but cats hate getting sprayed.
 Aloe vera creams not only moisturize but also help heal burns faster.
 These products often contain vitamin E that speeds healing and soothes burns.
 Learn more about the dangers and what to do for pet sunburn.